 FED invest has recently launched an Agri Business Assistance digital platform which offers a variety of products and services to its members such as agricultural expertise, market information and networking opportunities and financial services.
 While women account for 37% of FED invest members, they account for 45% of customers on this platform, which shows that digital finance may be well suited to women's preferences.
 Going forward, FED invest wants to further develop the usage of digital financial services with the help of women and sees limited digital literacy in the country as a key challenge to overcome.
+The Agri Business Assistance platform combines both digital and physical services, which might be a good first step toward increased digital literacy, rather than an immediate and complete digitization of services.

-&lt;sup>31 Farmers may have collateral which is harder to realize and may not be accepted by financial institutions (e.g. agricultural equipment, livestock, crops etc..).
+&lt;sup>38 Farmers may have collateral which is harder to realize and may not be accepted by financial institutions (e.g., agricultural equipment, livestock, crops etc..).

-FED invest expect that since the launch of currents accounts, FED online, and Utility Payments, the the share of women in membership will increase.
+FED invest expects that since the launch of currents accounts, FED online, and Utility Payments, the share of women in membership will increase, as well as the number of women who benefit from these services.